oh-lang/oh/wishlist.md

         &|Cheese
 # this is the same as `Important_items: "Fridge\nPancakes and syrup\nCheese\n"`

-# TODO: consider making the last line not have a newline.
-# a single-line multiline string includes a newline at the end.
+# a single-line multiline string still includes a newline at the end.
 Just_one_line: &|This is a 'line' "you know"
 # this is equivalent to `Just_one_line: "This is a 'line' \"you know\"\n"